 I called it Taylor Made Bread and printed labels with nutrition facts that I calculated using software at home.
 I developed a variety of flavors: Honey Whole Wheat, Cinnamon Wheat Swirl, Garlic Parmesan Herb, and Pumpkin Spice.
 I bought professional bread bags and twist ties, and it became really fun.
 Over 100 of my co-workers either bought my bread at one point or were regular customers.
 The only problem was there was too much demand, and I couldn’t make enough.
 I was already waking up at 5:00am each morning to bake four loaves of bread each day in my townhouse kitchen, and had sold over 1,000 loaves in the course of three years.
 When our third baby was born, and our household switched from man-to-man to zone defense (you parents know what I mean), I knew that I couldn’t sustain this pace.
 I had to take a break, so I notified all of my friends buying bread that Taylor Made Bread was currently on hold, but that someday I hoped to figure out a way to scale it up for real.
 But could I really?

 For the next several years I didn’t sell any bread but kept baking it, eating it, and sharing it.
 My kids were absolutely hooked.
 For a few years it was one of the ten foods that my oldest son would voluntarily put in his mouth.
 And he loved it with a passion.
-Our fourth child relied heavily on it as one of his favorite baby finger foods.
+He still starts almost every day with a couple slices of fresh cinnamon toast.
+Our fourth child relied heavily on our bread as one of his favorite baby finger foods.
 There is something special about this bread: crave-ably delicious and yet wholesome at the same time; filling and nourishing, but not bloating.
 Eating it feels good to the mouth, the tummy, and the soul.
 We knew we had something special.

 Meanwhile, my food career and our family food philosophy were undergoing a major transition.
 Kara and I both read Michael Pollan’s seminal book The Omnivore’s Dilemma, among many others of its kind, and felt a gradually broadening awareness for how food in America is made.
 Our choices changed toward more homemade, less processed, and higher quality foods.
 I initially thought that my personal food choices weren’t scalable to mainstream America because the present state of industrialized food, in which I worked as a business leader, provided an efficient delivery of economical food options for the masses.
 Then everything changed.